htcondor/htcondor/docs/users-manual/submitting-a-job.rst

 ClassAd based upon the information, and HTCondor works toward running the job. :index:`contents of<single: contents of; submit description file>`

-The contents of a submit description file have been designed to save time for HTCondor users.
 It is easy to submit multiple runs of a program to HTCondor with a single submit description file.
-To run the same program many times on different input data sets, arrange the data files accordingly so that each run reads its own input, and each run writes its own output.
-Each individual run may have its own initial working directory, files mapped for ``stdin``, ``stdout``, ``stderr``, command-line arguments, and shell environment; these are all specified in the submit description file.
-A program that directly opens its own files will read the file names to use either from ``stdin`` or from the command line.
-A program that opens a static file, given by file name, every time will need to use a separate subdirectory for the output of each run.
+To run the same program many times with different input data sets, arrange the data files accordingly so that each run reads its own input, and each run writes its own output.
+Each individual run may have its own initial working directory, files mapped for ``stdin``, ``stdout``, ``stderr``, command-line arguments, and shell environment.

 The :doc:`/man-pages/condor_submit` manual page contains a complete and full description of how to use *condor_submit*.
 It also includes descriptions of